TheArctesian/Flexi/Contribute.md

 git checkout <branch name>
 ```

-Now add the remote upstream.
-Remote upstream's make your branch tracked on a local remote branch. doesn't really matter if you don't get it.
+<p id="upstream"> Now add the remote upstream.
+Remote upstream's make your branch tracked on a local remote branch. doesn't really matter if you don't get it.</p>

 To add a new remote upstream with